-- 1. The real part of the first quaternion represents progression.
+The real part of this quaternion represents progression.
 Its imaginary part acts as the identifier of the element.
-For each Qtarget, the first quaternion plays the role of the corresponding parameter.
-This also holds at zero progression value.
-The Qtargets walk through a path as a function of progression. - 2.
-The imaginary part of the second quaternion defines the location of the Qtarget in its current embedding continuum.
+The Qtargets walk through a path as a function of progression.

+- 2. The imaginary part of the second quaternion defines the location of the Qtarget in its current embedding continuum.
 Its real part specifies the local density.
-It also acts as the relevance factor of the corresponding Hilbert proposition. - 3.
-The imaginary part of the third quaternion defines the displacement .
+It also acts as the relevance factor of the corresponding Hilbert proposition. - The imaginary part of the third quaternion defines the displacement with respect to the previous Qtarget.
 The discrete symmetry set of this quaternion determines the "charge" of the Qtarget.
-The effective charge is set by the difference between the discrete symmetry set of the Qtarget and the discrete symmetry set of the embedding continuum.
-Apart from the discrete symmetry set this third quaternion contains no new information.
-It contains the displacement of the previous Qtarget to the current Qtarget.

-48 http://en.wikipedia.org/wiki/Characteristic_function(proba-bility_theory)
+^{58 &}lt;u>http://en.wikipedia.org/wiki/Characteristic_function(proba-bility_theory)